 Strawberry & Banana Breakfast Smoothie

-Banana and oats are both great sources of resistant starch, a prebiotic that will help maintain a healthy bowel lining when fermented by our microbiota.
+Banana and oats are both great sources of resistant starch, a prebiotic that will help maintain a healthy bowel lining.
 Creamy and filling, this smoothie is a great option for those really busy mornings.
-Simply pour into our smoothie bottles and you'll be out the door in no time.

 1 banana, 1 cup frozen strawberries, 2 tablespoons of rolled oats, 2 tsp honey,1 tsp chia seeds, 400ml reduced fat cows milk, ice.
 Blend and serve.
 Makes 2